Safety and Anti-Bullying Policy

 In our experience, children who bully repeatedly, aggressively and/or experience issues with anger or emotional regulation require more intervention than we are able to provide.
-The process of pointing out and attempting to correct their behaviour is best left to professionals.
+The process of pointing out and attempting to correct their behavior is best left to professionals.

 In the meantime, our coaching staff have a duty of care towards the other students in the lesson.
-Tennis involves balls, racquets and other potentially dangerous equipment, therefore we do not want to take chances with the safety of our lessons.
+Tennis involves balls, rackets and other potentially dangerous equipment, therefore we do not want to take chances with the safety of our lessons.